 Each applicant is considered by a committee composed of faculty from the College of Nursing.

 Admission to and continuation in the nursing program requires a professional review by the faculty.
 Criteria for admission to and progression in the Nursing Area of Concentration are listed below.

-Prior to the first day of class in NURS 2024 or NURS 2712 (due date designated by College of Nursing), students must provide certification of the following:
+Prior to the first day of class in NURS 3294 (due date designated by College of Nursing), students must provide certification of the following: